-Several arguments have been made against the possibility of conducting a psycho-neurological reduction between a psychological TR and a neurophysiological TB.
-I will briefly discuss the famous argument called multiple realization (e.g., Fodor 1974, 1998).
-Consider for example the mental state called “pain” (MSPain).
-This MS is functionally defined: to prevent or reduce injury to the individual.
-Various neurophysiological brain processes in humans, monkeys, dogs, cats, fish, etc can realize MSPain.
-Furthermore, MSPain representing behaviors undertaken in response to pain stimuli could be manifest among robots, via different materials other than those that exist in humans.
-Using this argument, it would be impossible to find a bridge law between the concepts of TB and TR, because the concepts of TR can be implemented in different ways and via different processes.
+Several arguments have been made against the possibility of psychoneurological reduction between a psychological TR and a neurophysiological TB.
+A famous example is the multiple realizability argument (e.g., Fodor 1974, 1998).
+Consider, for example, the mental state called “pain” (MSPain).
+This MS is functionally defined: to prevent or reduce injury to the individual (by motivating an organism to retreat from a harmful situation).
+Various neurophysiological brain processes in humans, monkeys, dogs, cats, fishes, etc. can realize MSPain.
+Even a robot could manifest MSPain through behaviors that represent responses to pain stimuli via an artificial nervous system.
+Using this argument, it would be impossible to find a bridge law between the concepts of TB and TR because the concepts of TR can be implemented in different ways and via different processes.
 Therefore, if a psychophysiological bridge law cannot be found, the aim of reducing a psychological theory to a neurophysiological theory cannot be fulfilled.

-Another argument against the possibility of conducting a neurophysiological reduction is grounded in the requirement for ‘unit equivalency’.
-According to this requirement, the combination of measurement units on one side of the equation (expressing a law or theory) must be the same as the combination of measurement units on the other side of the equation (see Rakover 2002, 2018).
+Another argument against the possibility of neurophysiological reduction is grounded in the requirement for ‘unit equivalency’.
+According to this requirement, the dimensional units on both sides of an equation must balance (see Rakover, 2002, 2018).

-The bridge law cannot meet this requirement.
-Why?
-Because the units of measurement for the relevant neurophysiological processes that appear on one side of the equation are completely different from the units of measurement that appear on the other side of the equation, which are associated with MSs and mental processes.
+The bridge law cannot meet this requirement because the units of measurement for the relevant neurophysiological processes that appear on one side of the equation are completely different from those that appear on the other, which are associated with MSs and mental processes.
 (In fact, no one knows yet how to measure MSs directly.
 They can only be indirectly interpreted from observations of behavior and verbal reporting.
-For this reason, it is difficult to see how the product of a constant can be used to meet the unit equivalence requirement.)
+Thus, how can the product of a constant be used to meet the unit equivalence requirement?)
 It is difficult to find a uniform and common scale for these two types of measurements.
-Therefore, in this respect we do not discuss the bridge law based on the identity between concepts of two different theories.
+In this regard, we are not dealing with a bridge law based on identity between concepts of two different theories.
 At best, we are addressing associations or correlations (this is like seeking a correlation between the size of tomatoes and the height of giraffes).